SiddhantSadangi/streamlit/README.md

 **Check out [our gallery!](https://streamlit.io/gallery)** 🎈

-## Contribute
-🎉 Thanks for your interest in helping improve Streamlit! 🎉

-Before contributing, please read our guidelines here: https://github.com/streamlit/streamlit/wiki/Contributing

-As with most projects, prior to starting to code on a bug fix or feature request, please post in the respective Github issue saying you want to volunteer, and then wait for a positive response.
-And if there is no issue for it yet, create it first.

-This helps make sure (1) two people aren't working on the same thing, (2) this is something Streamlit's maintainers believe should be implemented/fixed, (3) any API, UI, or deeper architectural changes that need to be implemented have been fully thought through by the community together with Streamlit's maintainers.

 ## Community Cloud

 Deploy, manage and share your apps for free using our [Community Cloud](https://streamlit.io/cloud)!
 Sign-up [here](https://share.streamlit.io/signup). <br><br>